CiscoDevNet/opendaylight-setup/README.md

   You want to do this step everytime you changed the *parameters* file or *log4j.conf* file.

 7. Change *vpn\_credential* file to reflect your dCloud credential

+   * There is a *vpn_credential.example* file in root directory.
+You should copy that file with command `cp vpn_credential.example vpn_credential` and then change the parameters in *vpn_credential* file.

 	* *DCLOUD\_VPN\_SITE* is one of *rtp*, *lon*, *sng* or *chi*.
 For North America, by default the site is *rtp*.
 	* username and password can be found in your dCloud session details